Floorp-Projects/Floorp/toolkit/components/extensions/docs/basics.rst

 extension referencing the property also has all the permissions listed in the ``permissions`` property.

-A WebExtension API that is controlled by a manifest key can also be loaded when an extension that includes the relevant manifest key is activated.
+A WebExtensions API that is controlled by a manifest key can also be loaded when an extension that includes the relevant manifest key is activated.
 This is specified by the ``manifest`` property, which lists any manifest keys that should cause the API to be loaded.